RETIREMENT FUND PROCEEDS AND CONTRIBUTIONS

 Section 4q of the Estate Duty Act provides

-There are however some differences between a life insurance policy with a spouse as a nominated beneficiary and a pension fund interest.
-One is that the life insurance policy actually ‘’accrues’’ to the spouse and the other is that the insurer, the contract being a third party contract, will pay the proceeds to the spouse as the nominated beneficiary.
+Some poignant differences: property are assets in his estates which are bequeathed to his spouse.
+A life insurance with a spouse as a beneficiary actually ‘’accrues’’ to the spouse and the other is that the insurer, the contract being a third party contract, will pay the proceeds to the spouse as the nominated beneficiary.
 There is no doubt about this.
 The beneficiary nomination was also appointed by the deceased himself.

 Can one say the same about retirement fund contributions?
 Do the retirement fund contributions which is a mere ‘’accounting’’ (nominal amount) transaction, be said to accrue to the spouse?
 On what basis does contributions accrue to anyone?